 Flower Girl's Bouquet (Or Basket of Petals, Floral Crown, or Pomander)

-Hodgeson says to keep this one small and simple.
-You can also have her toss other alternatives to petals like feathers or seashells.
+Hodgson says to keep this one small and simple.
+You can also have her toss other alternatives to petals like feathers.

 Boutonnieres are a cute way to match the groom with his betrothed on the wedding day.
 This doesn't have to be anything too elaborate, a few small flowers will do.